 - Add the sugar, coriander, and cayenne pepper to the saucepan, and stir for two minutes.(2 minutes)

-- Pour the chicken stock into the saucepan, stir, and bring to the boil.
+- Pour the vegetable stock into the saucepan, stir, and bring to the boil.
 Once boiled, lower the heat and cook for a further 10 minutes, or until the squash is tender.(12 minutes)

 - Use a slotted spoon to transfer the vegetables in the saucepan to the food processor.
 Pour the remaining liquid from the saucepan into the food processor according to preferred consistency.
 Note that the more liquid used, the thinner the soup will be.(2 minutes)